coatespt/cursor-twitter/SESSION_NOTES.md

 - You can tolerate a lower Z score because you have a way to remove the ones that result from a non-busy token just happening to have landed on othewise slightly outlying counts.

+It is not clear how big an impact this would have on performance.
+Possibly not that much.
+Run performance monitoring to see how much processing power goes into the busy word filters.
+It might be that the real processing is in the message reading and parsing.

-# TTD
+## Minor TTD Issues

-- Create a program to map the file names onto human-readable dates. the dates must be in a lexicographically sortable format, year, month, day, time so that they will be read in order.
-Consider simply renaming them in this format.
-Pair this with a way to start wherever you want.
-An alternative to this:
-	- We have the dates of the Tweets printed out in the cluster data
-	- Write a small utility to find the name of the file that brackets any given Tweet date/time
-	- You can just put that file, or the one previous, in the notation of the last file processed.
-	- The utility could print out the name of the Nth file previous to that date.
-This would be useful because you might need to bring the program up from scratch.
+### Performance
+We got a significant slow-down at some point.
+It's about 1100/second now, and it used to be in the mid-2000's.
+This could be real, or it could be something stupid.

+Contention on some protected data structure is a strong possibility.
+Look at
+- Message reading
+- Writing to the token queue
+- Writing to the busy-word processing queues
+- Consolidating busy-words the "barrier"

+### Word Frequency Chart

-- Create an actual frequency chart for all the words in the set (English only).
+ Create an actual frequency chart for all the words in the set (English only is an option.)
 Words starting with n will surely be just behind "the" and "an" in frequency!
+Twitter is a sewer!

+ Note, this is a five-minute utility, as the parsed tokens are a field in the CSV.

+### Verify Dropping Tokens Is Correct and In Use
-- Make sure that the test_filters.txt file is used for dropping tokens from the counting and busy word processing pipeline.
+Make sure that the test_filters.txt file is used for dropping tokens from the counting and busy word processing pipeline.
 They should not be stripped out of the output.

-- Verify how tokens are checked against the test_filters.txt file.
+Verify how tokens are checked against the test_filters.txt file.
 These words should go into a set against which inbound tokens can be checked.

-- RT's and @this_n_that
+### RT's and @this_n_that
 Many Tweets are identical except for RT's, @this_and_that, #this_and_that.
 What would be the effect of removing these in the either the clustering or the display?

+One suspects that the majority of clusters would disappear.
+Not clear what the meaning and/or desirability of this would be.

-- Filter Out Based on Character Diversity
+### Filter Out Based on Character Diversity
-You get a lot of Tweets like this.
-Allmost all o, f, and d.
+You get a lot of Tweets like the FOOD Tweet below.
+It is allmost all o, f, and d.
 Is there a super-coarse filter for tossing a lot of these?
+A character diversity metric shouldn't be too hard to compute.

 "FOOD FOOD FOOR FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOD FOOF FOOD"

+### ?????????
-- Still getting lots of ??????????????????????.
+Still getting lots of ??????????????????????.
 I thought we were dropping those Tweets?
 This is not done in the main pipeline.
 It could be implemented there--if a Tweet text has more than N question markes, ignore it.

 Make sure the ????'s are actual ASCII question marks and not just an artifact of displaying un-printable Unicode values.
-Note that the output does show up a lot of non-ASCII stuff like smiley faces and hearts.
+I think they are in fact ASCII '?' characters because the output does show up a lot of non-ASCII stuff like smiley faces and hearts.

-## Enhancements
+# Enhancements

-### Clustering Across Batches
+## Clustering Across Batches

 Note, this has now been implemented but may not be adequately tuned up yet.
 The note below is left in as a reminder pending such tune-up.
 What happens is, the clustering procedure looks back through the previous K batches of tweets for earlier batches and notes the batches that also had those clusters.

-### A Graphical Front End
+## A Graphical Front End
 This is a big one!
 Not sure how to go about it with Cursor.
 I wrote the graphics by hand in Java last time!

 A busy-word fade-out like the bubbles would be great.